bnorton/micro_q/README.md

 # MicroQ

-MicroQ is an extremely easy to use per-process asynchronous background queue.
+MicroQ is a per-process asynchronous background queue.

 It's simple startup and intuitive interface makes it the best choice for new and lagacy apps.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Gemfile:

-    gem 'micro_q'

-And then execute:
+    `gem 'micro_q'`

     $ bundle

-Or install it yourself as:
+Or install it:

     $ gem install micro_q